johnwcowan/r7rs-work/FilesAdvancedCowan.md

-All the procedures of this SRFI can be implemented on top of the R6RS with the exceptions of `pipe`, `select-ports`, and `select-port-channels`, which are implemented in dcsh.
+All the procedures of this SRFI can be implemented on top of the R6RS with the exceptions of `pipe`, `select-ports`, and `select-port-channels`, which are implemented in scsh.
 There is no portable way to express the `append` key in R6RS, unfortunately; however, at least Chez, IronScheme, and Sagittarius
 (but apparently not Guile, Larceny, Mosh, Vicare, or Ypsilon)